dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 that fixes the issue.
 He triggers a rebuild of the documentation and is happy to see that the crash no longer occurs.

-Michelle doesn't know that this is thanks to automatic binding redirect generation to be on by default.
+Robert doesn't know that this is thanks to automatic binding redirect generation to be on by default.
 Otherwise his application would have crashed with a `FileLoadException`.

 ## Requirements